allcommerce/bc-inhealth-docs/README.md

 # bc-kansha-docs
-Documentation for the Kansha BigCommerce Theme by PapaThemes
+Documentation for the InHeath BigCommerce Theme by PapaThemes